OkutaniDaichi0106/gomoqt/docs/moqt/content/en/about/index.md

 This project is licensed under the MIT License.

 ## Developer Information
-Developed by OkutaniDaichi0106 and contributors.
+Developed by okdaichi and contributors.

 For inquiries, please contact via GitHub Issues.